Durgaprasad9346/oci-kubernetes-deployment-architecture/README.md

 Through this project, the following concepts can be understood:

-* Deployment of containerized workloads on Oracle Kubernetes Engine
+* Deploying containerized applications on Oracle Kubernetes Engine
-* Integration between Kubernetes services and OCI load balancers
-* Basic Kubernetes application deployment using YAML manifests
+* Managing application replicas using Kubernetes Deployments
+* Exposing applications internally using Kubernetes Services
-* Exposure of web applications to external users using Kubernetes networking
+* Routing external traffic using Kubernetes Ingress
+* Understanding how OCI load balancers integrate with Kubernetes networking

 ---

-## Real-World Use Case
+## Real World Use Case

-Organizations increasingly adopt containerized architectures to improve application scalability and deployment flexibility.
-Oracle Kubernetes Engine enables teams to deploy microservices and web applications in a managed Kubernetes environment while leveraging OCI's reliable infrastructure.
+Modern cloud-native applications are often deployed using container orchestration platforms such as Kubernetes.
+Oracle Kubernetes Engine provides a scalable and managed environment for running these workloads on Oracle Cloud Infrastructure.

-This architecture can serve as a foundational reference for deploying APIs, microservices, and modern web applications in Oracle Cloud Infrastructure.
+This architecture can serve as a starting point for deploying web applications, APIs, and microservices in OCI while leveraging Kubernetes for scalability and reliability.

 ---

 ## Author

 Durga Prasad
-Oracle ACE Program – Apprentice Stage
+Oracle ACE Program – Apprentice